ianaprojects/sql_olympic_games_project_en/README.md

 The dataset "120 years of Olympic history: athletes and results" is available on [Kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results?select=athlete_events.csv).
 It contains data on athletes and their Olympic results over the past 120 years, loaded into a local PostgreSQL database.

 ## Methodology
-SQL queries, including SELECT, FROM, WHERE, GROUP BY, and ORDER BY, are used for data analysis.
-Results are presented interactively in Jupyter Notebook.
+SQL queries, including SELECT, FROM, WHERE, GROUP BY, ORDER BY and other, are used for data analysis.
+Results are presented in Jupyter Notebook.

-## Results
-- Developed SQL querying skills for Olympic data analysis.
-- Provided insights on Olympic events and participating countries.
-- Identified top medal-winning countries and overall medal counts.

 ## Tools and Technologies
 - SQL: for query writing and data analysis.